 Finally, the Consumer Rights Act 2015 states that goods / products should be;

 - Satisfactory quality

 - As described

 It is clear that the hotel does not meet that criteria, given the outline of events that I noted from the outset.

 I would normally advise someone where there are numerous consumer laws involved not to use all of their ammunition at once and to play the long game by falling back on different consumer laws to buckle the firm eventually.

-However, I would throw everything at them from the outset here given that Thomas Cook are in a bad way financially and their long-term future is in doubt.
+However, I would throw everything at them from the outset here given that Thomas Cook were in a bad way financially and their long-term future was in doubt.
 I would be seeking a full refund and compensation for the distress caused.

-I did give this family some advice to help them get some traction on it but there is no way I could cover everything that they needed to know in a quick chat, so I did suggest that they bought my book to resolve it and to contact me if necessary afterwards.
+I gave this family some advice to help them get some traction on it.
+There is no way I could cover everything that they needed to know in a quick chat, so I suggested that they buy my book to resolve it and to contact me if necessary afterwards.

-On a separate note, I wrote about the importance of great customer service recently and spoke about Thomas Cook and Jet2 on another blog here.
-It’s quite striking that Thomas Cook’s reputation for customer service is mediocre and they are in financial difficulty whereas Jet2 have won awards for their customer service and are continually expanding and introducing new flights and routes.
+I wrote about the importance of great customer service and spoke about Thomas Cook and Jet2.
+It’s quite striking that Thomas Cook’s reputation for customer service was mediocre and they were in financial difficulty at the time, whereas Jet2 have won awards for their customer service and are continually expanding and introducing new flights and routes.